yamesjamess/p2-project-foodle/README.md

 * **1 - Landing Screen**
     ![Landing Screen](documentation/support-images/f1-landing-screen.png)

-    * The landing screen features a background image with the title of the game, an input box for user to input a username, and a start button
+    * The landing screen features a background image with the title of the game, an input box for the user to input a username, and a start button
-    * The image was chosen becuase the theme of the game is food theme word guessing game, and the colour scheme of the website is chosen to mimic the colour of a carrot.
+    * The image was chosen because the theme of the game is a food theme word guessing game and the colour scheme of the website is chosen to mimic the colour of a carrot.
 * **2 - How to Play Window**
     ![How to Play Window](documentation/support-images/f2-how-to-play.gif)

-    * The How to Play is a modal window that the user can make it display or hide it with a simple click
+    * The How to Play is a modal window that the user can make it display or hide with a simple click

 * **3 - Theme Selectors**
     ![Theme Selector](documentation/support-images/f3-theme-selector.gif)

-    * The Theme Selectors button let user select which themed words they want play.
+    * The Theme Selectors button lets the user select which themed words they want to play.
-    * The user is prompt with an alert message and also the button is highlighted to give a visual cue to which theme they have chosen.
+    * The user is prompted with an alert message and also the button is highlighted to give a visual cue as to which theme they have chosen.

 * **4 - Game Area & Keyboard**
     ![Game Area & Keyboard](documentation/support-images/f4-game-area.png)

     * The game area is the main area where the user will input their guess after selecting a theme.
-    * The colouring of each letter tiles act as a hint to the user if they got the letter correctly and in the correct position or not
+    * The colouring of each letter tiles acts as a hint to the user if they got the letter correctly and in the correct position or not
-    * User can input their guess either via keyboard on their device or clicking on the on screen keyboard.
+    * User can input their guess either via the keyboard on their device or by clicking on the on-screen keyboard.
     * The letters on the keys also change according to the colouring of the tiles.

 * **5 - Alert Box**
     ![Alert Box](documentation/support-images/f5-alert-box.png)
-    * The alert box helps the user understand what they need to do in order for the game to function properly.
+    * The alert box helps the user understand what they need to do for the game to function properly.
     * There are alerts for
-        * When the user haven't selected a theme.
+        * When the user hasn't selected a theme.
         * When the user didn't input enough letters.
-        * When the user input an invalid word.
+        * When the user inputs an invalid word.
         * When the user lost the game.
         * When the user won the game.

 * **6 - Tile Animation**

-    * There are two different animations to the tiles in the game
+    * There are two different animations for the tiles in the game

     1. Flip Tiles Animation
     ![Flip Tiles Animation](documentation/support-images/f6.1-flip-tiles.gif)

     * The Flip Tile animation is run when the user entered a valid word as a guess.
-The game validates the word against the answer and give each title a class, which colours each tile accordingly.
+The game validates the word against the answer and gives each title a class, which colours each tile accordingly.

     2. Dance Tiles Animation
     ![Dance Tiles Animation](documentation/support-images/f6.2-dance-tiles.gif)

-    * The Dance Title animation is only execute when the user submitted the correct word.
+    * The Dance Title animation is only executed when the user submitted the correct word.
     * This gives the user a visual cue that looks like the tiles are celebrating the user's victory!

 ### Future Features